TotallyMonica/packettracer-fedora/README.md

 Follow these steps to easily install:

--   Download the Packet Tracer installer from [Cisco's download page](https://www.netacad.com/portal/node/488) and save it in any directory on `/home` using the default filename.
+- Download the Packet Tracer installer from [Cisco's download page](https://www.netacad.com/portal/node/488) and save it in any directory on `~` using the default filename.
 - Clone this repo to your system
 - `cd` into the cloned repo and make the install script executable: `chmod +x install.sh`
--   Run `bash install.sh` **or** `sudo bash install.sh` and relax.
-If you not use `sudo`, you can receive no permission alerts when the script looks for installers on you HOME.
-Only ignore.
+- Run `install.sh` **or** `sudo install.sh` and relax.
+  - If you don't use `sudo`, you may receive permission alerts when the script looks for installers in your home folder.
+This can be ignored.

 ## Uninstall

 - If you need to uninstall, make sure the uninstall script is executable: `chmod +x uninstall.sh`
--   Run `sudo bash uninstall.sh`
+- Run `sudo uninstall.sh`

-_If you try this script in another Fedora release, please report any problem or success case._
+_If you try this script in another Fedora release, please report the outcome._